(move the cursor to the map for an alternative

 A circular

-down the main street of Hurst Green turning right just before the
+down the main street of Hurst Green turning left just before the

 Stonyhurst Estate and follow the bridle path.
 The path keeps to